toddlaw/MealplanIQ_Fall_2025/README.md

    1.1 Download the sql file (the file to be provided by the owner)

-   1.2 Rename the file to avoid white space in the name
+   1.2 Rename the file to remove white space in the filename

-   1.3 Upload the database file into your local databse
+   1.3 Upload the database file into your local database:

    Open command prompt and run